CoolDude657898/Homework4/README.md

 **HOMEWORK 4**

-This is a personality quiz to determine the favorite color of a person taking the quiz.
+This is a personality quiz to determine the perfect vacation for a person taking the quiz.

 Uses html, css, and php.